```html What Is a Good WPM? Typing Speed by Age, Job & Skill Level (2026)

 60–80 WPM

-Strong speed for most work and study tasks.
+Strong speed for most work, study, and writing tasks.

 Advanced